 Fresno Area Express completed work on the Strategic Services Evaluation.
 A great deal of public engagement took place for this project.
 As part of the deliverables, a Title VI Service Equity Analysis.was completed.
 FAX's first Bus Rapid Transit line, Q went into revenue service on February 19, 2018.
 The Project is an approximately 15.7-mile BRT line connecting the major north-south corridor (Blackstone Ave.) and a major eastwest corridor (Ventura Ave. and Kings Canyon Rd).
-FAX is using 17 40' buses for the service.
-All vehicles have been procured with project funds, as shown in the VSS capital cost summary.
+FAX is using 18 40' buses for the service.